overvis/opencart-plugins/Simple-navigation-bar/README.md

     Extensions -> Extensions -> Modules -> Simple navigation bar -> Install
     ```

-5. Go to config page:
+5. Reload plugins cache (Blue button in the upper right corner):

     ```
+    Extensions -> Modifications
+    ```

+6. Go to config page:

+    ```
     Extensions -> Extensions -> Modules -> Simple navigation bar -> Add new
     ```

-6. Change the settings as necessary or leave the default ones.
+7. Change the settings as necessary or leave the default ones.

-7. Save changes.
+8. Save changes.

-8. Find the layout of the page where you want to paste navigation bar:
+9. Find the layout of the page where you want to paste navigation bar:

     ```
     Design -> Layouts -> *Layout name* -> Edit
     ```

-9. Select the plugin in the drop-down list at the top of the section you need.
+10. Select the plugin in the drop-down list at the top of the section you need.

-10. Save changes.
+11. Save changes.

 ## How to select pages to display in the navigation